fallen-icarus/cardano-swaps/GettingStarted.md

   --spending-reference-tx-in-redeemer-file close.json \
 ```

-The `--required-signer-hash` option is required to tell the smart contract what to look for. **This cannot make it so that a non-owner can close a swap**; it just needs to be present to properly build the transaction.
+The `--required-signer-hash` option is required to tell the smart contract what key to look for. **This cannot make it so that a non-owner can close a swap**; it just needs to be present to properly build the transaction.

 If the transaction is successfully built, then it is guaranteed to work on-chain as long as all tx-in utxos still exist when a stake pool operator goes to add your transaction.
 Submit the transaction however you like.